Bayard Rustin: Gay rights

 That was the only thing we could do to kind of legalize our relationship.
 We actually had to go through a process as if Bayard was adopting a small child.
 My biological mother had to sign a legal paper, a paper disowning me.
 They had to send a social worker to our home.
 When the social worker arrived, she had to sit us down to talk to us to make sure that this was a fit home.

 Rustin testified in favor of the New York City Gay Rights Bill.
 In 1986, he gave a speech titled "The New Niggers Are Gays", in which he asserted:

 Today, blacks are no longer the litmus paper or the barometer of social change.
 Blacks are in every segment of society and there are laws that help to protect them from racial discrimination.
 The new "niggers" are gays...
 It is in this sense that gay people are the new barometer for social change...
 The question of social change should be framed with the most vulnerable group in mind: gay people.

 Also in 1986, Rustin was invited to contribute to the book In the Life: A Black Gay Anthology.
-He declined, explaining:
+He declined, saying:

 I was not involved in the struggle for gay rights as a youth ...
 I did not "come out of the closet" voluntarily—circumstances forced me out.
 While I have no problem with being publicly identified as homosexual, it would be dishonest of me to present myself as one who was in the forefront of the struggle for gay rights ...
 I fundamentally consider sexual orientation to be a private matter.
 As such, it has not been a factor which has greatly influenced my role as an activist.